thenativeweb/boolean/README.md

 - `'Y'` (string)
 - `'1'` (string)
 - `1` (number)

+*Please note that if you provide a string, it will be trimmed.*

 All other values, including `undefined` and `null` are considered to be `false`.